Holographic massive plasma state in Friedman Universe: cosmological fine-tuning and coincidence problems: Cosmological CDM model

 \subsection{Massive pair production and oscillation}

-Second, we study vacuum pairs' production \cite{Parker1973} and oscillation \cite{Xue2023} of the large number (${\mathcal N}_{\rm pair}\gg 1$) and massive ($M\gg H$) pairs of particles and anti-particles.
-They are attributed to the microscopic fast-component $H_{\rm fast}$ in the Hubble function $H=H_{\rm fast}+H_{\rm slow}$.
+Second, the spontaneous gravitational creation of massive particle and anti-particle pairs in the Friedman Universe has been intensively studied, see examples \cite{Parker1973, Starobinsky1982, Ford1987, Chung2019, Xue2020}.
+The massive pairs' production \cite{Parker1973} and oscillation \cite{Xue2023, Xue2023a} establish a condensate ground state $|{\mathcal N}_{\rm pair}\rangle$ of the large number (${\mathcal N}_{\rm pair}\gg 1$) and massive ($M\gg H$) pairs of particles and anti-particles.
+They attribute to the microscopic fast-component $H_{\rm fast}$ in the Hubble function $H=H_{\rm fast}+H_{\rm slow}$.
 The fast component $H_{\rm fast}$ oscillates coherently with the pairs' oscillation, which relates to pairs' production and annihilation from/into the vacuum at the microscopic time scale $1/M$.
-It is consistent with recent studies of vacuum fluctuation and ``microcyclic universes'' at small scales, see local scale factor oscillation in Figure 1 of Refs.~\cite{Wang2020, Wang2020a}.
+We present in Appendix \ref{qppos} the local and fast-oscillating $H_{\rm fast}$ dynamics.
+It is consistent with recent studies of vacuum fluctuation and ``microcyclic universes'' at small scales, shown by local scale factor oscillation in Figure 1 of Refs.~\cite{Wang2020, Wang2020a}.
 The macroscopic slow component $H_{\rm slow}\gg H_{\rm fast}$, and $H_{\rm slow}\approx H$ obeys the Friedman equation (\ref{friedman}) at the ``macroscopic'' time scale $1/H$.
-These microscopic and macroscopic processes couple with each other.
+These microscopic and macroscopic processes couple each other.
 However, one cannot even numerically integrate their differential equations due to the vast difference between the scale $1/M$ and $1/H$.
-Therefore, at the macroscopic time scale $1/H$ given by the Friedman equation (\ref{friedman}), we have to model the ``equilibrium'' or ``equipartition'' state of the microscopic fast component $H_{\rm fast}$ and pairs' oscillation.
+Therefore, at the macroscopic time scale $1/H$, averaging over microscopic states, we model the condensate ground state $|{\mathcal N}_{\rm pair}\rangle$ as an ``equilibrium'' or ``equipartition'' state of the microscopic fast component $H_{\rm fast}$ and pairs' oscillation.
 It is the method that we use to study the back-reactions of microscopic fast component $H_{\rm fast}$ and pairs' oscillation on macroscopic densities $\rho_{_{\Lambda, M, R}}$ in the Friedman equation (\ref{friedman}).
 Detailed discussions are in Secs.~2-3 of Ref.~\cite{Xue2023a}.